little-hell/little-hell-example/README.md

 Don't.

 ## Release Roadmap
-- v0.0.5:
+- v0.0.5: The refactor, comment, and log release
-   - [ ] The _refactor release_.
-Start doing static analysis and get to cleaning.
-This will span multiple releases.
+   - [ ] Start doing static analysis and get to cleaning.
+This will be a huge undertaking, likely spanning multiple releases.
+   - [ ] Add comments and documentation to whatever we refactor.
+   - [ ] Add debug logging to whatever we refactor.
 - v0.0.4:
    - [ ] Remove all references to non-DOOM v1.9 in the code.
    - [ ] Remove DeHackEd